GLOBAL MARKETS-Oil spill leaves commodities spinning, safe-havens shine

 LONDON, May 5 A slump in oil prices to the lowest in almost six months rattled markets on Friday, prompting a rally in safe-haven bonds, the yen and gold and taking the shine off a record-breaking week for world stocks.

-Bourses flinched in both Asia and Europe and Wall Street saw a subdued start as investors, who had been expecting to spend the day mostly looking at U.S. jobs data - that came in strongly - and ahead to Sunday's French election, were caught off guard.
+Bourses flinched in both Asia and Europe and Wall Street also looked set for a subdued start as investors, who had been expecting to spend the day mostly looking ahead to U.S. jobs data and Sunday's French elections, were caught off guard.

-Both Brent and U.S. crude fell more than 3 percent overnight amid record trading volumes on mounting concerns about global oversupply.
+Traders had had to duck for cover overnight as both Brent and U.S. crude fell more than 3 percent amid record trading volumes on mounting concerns about global oversupply.

 Things only fully stabilised when Saudi Arabia's OPEC chief hit the wires in European hours, saying there was a growing consensus among oil pumping countries that they needed to continue to "rebalance" the market.

-Brent clawed back to $48.40 a barrel almost two dollars better off than its overnight low, but the scars left it 6 percent lower than at the start of the week.
+Brent clawed back to $46.86 a barrel almost two dollars better off than its overnight low, but the scars left it an eye-watering 6 percent lower than at the start of the week.

 "The whole commodity complex has been affected by this and it could have some pretty big implications if it continues for much longer," said Saxo bank's head of FX strategy John Hardy.